Low-Overhead CSI Prediction via Gaussian Process Regression

-\paragraph{Uncertainty calibration} To evaluate uncertainty quantification, Fig.~\ref{fig:predictionConfidence} reports the empirical coverage of marginal 95\% credible intervals, i.e., the fraction of true entries that fall within $\widehat{H}_{ij}\pm 1.96\sigma_{ij}$ from the GPR posterior.
-A well-calibrated model attains coverage close to the nominal 95\% (higher indicates conservative uncertainty; lower indicates overconfidence).
-This feature sharply contrasts with deterministic DNN-based approaches, which are trained to minimize a loss function and generate point estimates only, that is, a single best guess for each input, without any indication of how confident the model is.
-As a result, DNNs offer no built-in mechanism for estimating the reliability or trustworthiness of their outputs. {Across cases, the RBF, Mat\'ern, and RQ kernels exhibit nearly identical coverage.
-The learned hyperparameters drive the $\ell$ to values large relative to the array’s diameter, making these isotropic kernels induce almost constant correlation over the observed antenna grid.
-As a result, their posterior means and variances, and thus their marginal credible intervals, are effectively the same, yielding indistinguishable coverage.
-This behavior is reinforced by the sampling geometries in Cases~I/III (e.g., predominantly collinear/diagonal observations), under which minor differences in kernel shape become negligible at the printed precision of the metrics.}
+\paragraph{Uncertainty calibration} To evaluate uncertainty quantification, Fig.~\ref{fig:predictionConfidence} reports the empirical coverage of the marginal 95\% credible intervals, i.e., the fraction of true entries that fall within $\widehat{H}_{ij}\pm 1.96\sigma_{ij}$ from the GPR posterior.
+A well-calibrated model attains coverage close to the nominal 95\% (where higher indicates conservative uncertainty and lower indicates overconfidence).
+The RBF, Mat\'ern, and RQ kernels generally exhibit nearly identical coverage.
+The learned hyperparameters drive $\ell$ to large values relative to the array aperture, making these isotropic kernels induce almost constant correlation over the observed antenna grid.
+As a result, their posterior means and variances, and thus their marginal credible intervals, are effectively the same.
+This behavior is reinforced by the sampling geometries in Cases~I/III (e.g., predominantly collinear/diagonal observations), under which minor differences in kernel shape become negligible.